nextstrain/nextstrain.org/static-site/content/blog/2025-07-16-snakemake-v9-update.md

 would be better implemented with [Snakemake's storage support][] that was introduced with Snakemake version 8.
-Since we need to make changes across many pathogen workflows for this upgrade, we've decided to upgrade directly to Snakemake version 9.
+Since we need to make changes across many pathogen workflows for this upgrade, we've decided to upgrade directly to the most recent stable version, Snakemake version 9.

-To update to the latest version of runtimes, please follow our docs to [update an existing runtime][].
+To update runtimes to the latest version, please follow our instructions on [how to update an existing runtime][].

-If you are using a Nextstrain maintained pathogen, please review the pathogen's changelog for any breaking changes and then update your local copy of the pathogen
+If you are using a Nextstrain-maintained pathogen repo, please review the repo's changelog for any breaking changes and then update your local copy of the pathogen
 repository: